Skip to content

 When do equity loan fees start?

-The Help to Buy equity loan is interest-free for the first five years after completion.
-In year six, a fee of 1.75% of the equity loan value kicks in.
-This fee then rises each year by the consumer price index plus 2%.
+You pay no interest on the equity loan for the first five years after you complete.
+In year six a fee arrives, set at 1.75% of the equity loan’s value.
+From there it goes up every year by the consumer price index (the standard measure of rising prices) plus 2%.

 How to repay the equity loan

-You can repay the equity loan in full at any time by paying the government’s percentage share of the current market value.
-You will need to get an independent valuation, which the Help to Buy administrator will use to calculate the repayment amount.
+You can settle the equity loan in full whenever you like by paying the government its percentage share of the home’s current market value.
+First you get an independent valuation, and the Help to Buy administrator uses that figure to set the amount you owe.

-Partial repayments are also possible, in chunks of at least 10% of the property’s current value.
-This reduces the government’s share and lowers the fees you pay.
-Each partial repayment requires a new valuation and comes with an administration fee.
+You do not have to clear it all at once, either.
+Partial repayments are allowed in chunks of at least 10% of the property’s current value.
+Each one shrinks the government’s share and trims the fees you pay from then on.
+Every partial repayment needs a fresh valuation and carries an administration fee.

 Remortgaging to repay the loan

-Many homeowners choose to remortgage to raise the funds needed to repay the equity loan.
-This involves borrowing more on your mortgage to cover the government’s share.
-You will need enough equity in the property and sufficient income to afford the higher mortgage payments.
+A common route is to remortgage and use the money raised to pay off the equity loan.
+In practice you borrow more on your mortgage to cover the government’s share.
+For that to work you need enough equity in the property and an income that comfortably supports the larger monthly payments.

 Written and reviewed by